 #3.
 Cycle life

 It is defined as the number of charges and discharges a battery can complete before losing performance.
-The larger the cycle life more is the number of years the Li-ion battery can work.
+The larger the cycle life more the years the Li-ion battery can work.
 It can be in the range of 400-2000 cycles depending upon the electrode materials used while a Zinc-air battery has only 100 cycles approximately.
 Tesla claims 1500 battery charge cycles of Li-ion batteries are used in its vehicles.

 #4.
 High Cell Voltage